Smart homes sound impressive… until you try to figure out how they actually work.

 For example:

-- Lights turn on when you walk in
+- The lights turn on when you walk in

 - Air conditioning adjusts when it gets too hot